 The overall objective of this program is to support the Government of Kosovo in building a professional, merit–based, accountable and apolitical Civil Service at all levels in Kosovo by supporting public administration through a scholarship programme that aims at improving the professional capacity of the civil service to better service Kosovo citizens and to meet the challenges and obligations arising from the SAA.

-YCS program is managed by the European Union Office in Kosovo and implemented by the British Council in Kosovo through a two year EU funded project named “Young Cell Scheme”.
-The main objective of this project, is to generate a core group of civil servants in fields identified as weak areas for Kosovo, who will be determined to drive and implement reforms in public administration, in particular those required for the SAA implementation.
+YCS program is managed by the European Union Office in Kosovo and currently implemented by the British Council in Kosovo through a three years EU funded project named “Young Cell Scheme (Round XI-XII)”.
+The specific objective of this project, is to support GoK in generating a core group of civil servants in the fields identified as weak areas for Kosovo.
+After finishing their Master studies in the EU universities the civil servants will be determined to drive and implement reforms in public administration, in particular those required for the SAA implementation..
 To achieve this, the project awards a number of grants to young Kosovo citizens (of max.
-40 years of age) holding a university degree, by enabling enrolment in EU universities in specific MA, MSc and LLM programmes, to respond to the needs and requirements of Kosovo Government.
+35 years of age) holding a bachelor degree, by enabling enrolment in EU universities in specific MA, MSc and LLM programmes, to respond to the needs and requirements of Kosovo Government.
 After the completion of their period of studies in EU universities the grantees have a contractual obligation to return to Kosovo and to be employed for at least three consecutive years within the Kosovo public administration.